Cozy Peach Kitchen

 Small white and orange sweet potato pieces on a sheet pan

-Step one: Dice the sweet potatoes into small ½ inch pieces.
+Step one: Dice the sweet potatoes into ½-inch pieces.
 I usually keep the skin on but you can peel it if you prefer.
 Removing the skin results in a softer potato.

 Step two: Layer the sweet potatoes evenly on a full size sheet pan.
 You can add parchment paper for easier cleanup.

 Drizzle with 1 tablespoon olive oil and the seasonings.
-Use clean hands to combine.
+Use clean hands or a spatula to combine.
 Roast for 10 minutes then remove from the oven.

 Overhead view of sliced plantains on a sheet pan

-Meanwhile, remove skins from the plantains and slice the plantains into coins, about 1 centimeter thick.
+Step three: Meanwhile, remove the peel from the plantain and slice the plantains into coins, about ¼-inch thick.
 Add to a small bowl and toss with 1 tablespoon olive oil and ¼ teaspoon salt.

 Close up of roasted sweet potato and plantains on a sheet pan